 The Group has a defined organizational structures with clear defined lines of responsibility and authority.
 Each business unit / department is accountable for its daily operations and is required to report to executive directors on a regular basis.
 Policies and procedures are set for each business unit / department, which includes approvals, authorization, verification, recommendations, performance reviews, assets security and segregation of duties.
 The key control procedures include establishing and maintaining effective policies to ensure proper management of risks to which the Group are exposed and taking appropriate and timely action to manage such risks, establishing a structure with defined authorities and proper segregation of duties; monitoring the strategic plan and performance; designing an effective accounting and information system; controlling price sensitive information; and ensuring swift actions and timely communication with our stakeholders.
 At least twice a year, the management will report to the Audit Committee on the effectiveness of risk management and internal control systems.
 The Audit Committee review how management designs, implements and monitors risk management and internal control procedures. findings and recommendations and follow-up procedures on the annual assessment; and the Audit Committee will report on the overall effectiveness of the risk management and internal control systems to the Board annually.
 The Group's risk management and internal control systems can only provide reasonable and not absolute assurance against material misstatement or loss, as they are designed to manage, rather than eliminate the risk of failure to achieve business objectives.
 With respect to the procedures and internal controls for the handling and dissemination of inside information, the Group has internal policy and procedures which strictly prohibit unauthorized use of inside information and has communicated to all staff; the Board is aware of its obligations to announce any inside information in accordance with the relevant legislation and regulations.
+Based on the size and simple operating structure of the Group as well as the existing internal control processes, the Board has decided not to set up an internal audit department for the time being, when necessary, the Audit Committee under the Board would carry out the internal audit function and for reviewing the adequacy and effectiveness of the risk management and internal control systems of the Group.
 In addition, only Directors and delegated officers can act as the Group's spokesperson and respond to external enquiries about the Group's affairs.
-Details of the Group's risk management policies are set out in "Directors' Report" on pages 46 to 48 and note 36 to the consolidated financial statements on pages 97 to 102 in JST 2016 Annual Report.
+Details of the Group's risk management policies are set out in "Directors' Report" on pages 46 and 47 and note 37 to the consolidated financial statements on pages 106 to 112 in JST 2018 Annual Report.